Open a Junior ISA. Give your child a head start in life.

 Most people ask us

-As of the 2023/24 tax year, the annual tax allowance or limit for a JISA is £9,000.
+For the current tax year, the annual tax allowance or limit for a JISA is £9,000.
 For any contributions over the limit, the excess is held in a savings account in trust for the child.

 Only a parent or legal guardian residing in the UK can open a Nutmeg stocks and shares JISA on behalf of their child.
 Only the ‘registered contact’ can manage the account.